lucasdeveloperx/lucasdeveloperx/README.md

 # Welcome to my profile! 👋
-<p align="center">Hello, I am a developer specializing in HTML, CSS, JS, PHP, and Java, with experience in Bukkit.
+<p>Hello, I am a developer specializing in HTML, CSS, JS, PHP, and Java, with experience in Bukkit.
 Currently, I am studying at the <a href="https://ebaconline.com.br/">Escola Britânica de Artes Criativas e Tecnologia</a></p>

 ## Skills
 <p align="center">